fratzinger/feathers-casl/README.md

 This project is built for [FeathersJS](http://feathersjs.com).
 An open source web framework for building modern real-time applications.
 It's based on [CASL](https://casl.js.org/) and is a convenient layer to use **CASL** in feathers.js.

-### Features
+## Features
-- Fully powered by Feathers & CASL
+- Fully powered by Feathers 4 & CASL 5
 - Written in TypeScript
 - Allows permissions for all methods `create`, `find`, `get`, `update`, `patch`, `remove`, or `create`, `read`, `update`, `delete`
-- Define permissions not based on methods: `can('view', 'Settings')`
+- Define permissions not based on methods: `can('view', 'Settings')` (Bring your custom logic)
 - Restrict by conditions: `can('create', 'Task', { userId: user.id })`
 - Restrict by individual fields: `cannot('update', 'User', ['roleId'])`
 - Native support for restrictive `$select`: `can('read', 'User', ['id', 'username'])` -> `$select: ['id', 'username']`
 - Supports `channels` right away (every connection only gets updates based on `can('read' ...)`)
 - `channels`-support also regards restrictive fields
 - Disallow/allow `multi` methods (`create`, `patch`, `remove`) dynamically with: `can('remove-multi', 'Task', { userId: user.id })`
-- Support for dynamic rules stored in your database
+- Support for dynamic rules stored in your database (Bring your own implementation ;) )
 - Support to define abilities for anything (providers, users, roles, 3rd party apps, ...)
+- Fully supported adapters: `feathers-knex`, `feathers-memory`, `feathers-mongodb`, `feathers-mongoose`, `feathers-nedb`, `feathers-objection`, `feathers-sequelize`
 - Baked in support for `@casl/angular`, `@casl/react`, `@casl/vue` and `@casl/aurelia`
+- `checkBasicPermission` hook for client side usage as a before-hook

 ## Documentation
 You need more information?
 Please have a look: